Protect Rural Peterborough

 Protecting Rural Peterborough for future generations

-Peterborough City Council have started consultation on a NEW local Plan.
+Peterborough City Council have started consultation on a NEW local Plan in 2023

-It is important to respond NOW, as the responses will shape the draft Local Plan, issued next summer (June /July 2024) for further consultation, which by then will include site recommendations for housing and employment development.
+It is always important to respond, as the responses shape the draft Local Plan, issued June /July 2024 for further consultation, which by then will include site recommendations for housing and employment development.

 imagepng